 Course offerings: This course is offered twice a year (summer and winter).

 - Course available to students: December-February

-Win a $75 gift card: Individuals who paid for the course and completed the pre-test, final exam, and post-course evaluation will be entered into a raffle for one of three $75 gift cards!
+Win a $75 gift card: Individuals who paid for the course and completed the pre-test, final exam, and post-course evaluation will be entered into a drawing for one of three $75 gift cards!
+(US Residents only)

 Financial Need Scholarships: There are three scholarships available for those that are interested in the course but do not currently have the financial means to take it.
 Greenhouse growers interested in the scholarship will be able to apply for it upon registering by writing a short paragraph about why you feel you should be awarded this scholarship and how you plan to use the information you learn in your business or professional endeavors.
 The applicants and winners will be kept confidential.
 The cost of the course will be $39.99 for scholarship winners.
 Scholarship winners will be notified after the enrollment period has passed.